chxru/chxru/README.md

 ### Heyyoo 👋

 I'm Charuka Samarakoon.
 I am coding as a hobby
+JS

 🎓 Undergraduate student in University of Ruhuna
 🎓 BSc Electronic and Information engineering
-🛠 Mostly works in software development
+🛠 Freelancer in web and mobile apps dev
 🌱 Willing to learn ML stuff
 📫 charuka@protonmail.com